We’d been walking forever.

-Slowly everything around me disappeared and all that was left was Hakkon and I. I felt unbelievably tired, but before I passed out I saw Hakkon’s eyes snap open.
+I didn’t know how I knew to do what I was doing, but I let my instincts take over and slowly everything around me disappeared until all that was left was Hakkon and I. I felt unbelievably tired, but before I passed out I saw his eyes snap open.

-I let a smile spread over my face as my eyelids closed and the darkness consume me.
+A smile spread over my face as my eyelids closed and darkness consumed me.

-I have to admit, what Liza did scared me.
-I mean she killed a guy and brought him back to life.
+I had to admit, what Liza did scared me.
+I mean she killed a guy and then brought him back to life.

 But I was also comforted by the fact that she could take care of herself.

-I was still going to protect her and risk my life for her if that’s what it came to, but I was glad she had these powers.
+I was still going to protect her and risk my life for her if that was what it came to, but I was glad she had these powers.

 And let me tell you, Hakkon got a big wake up call.
-He’s not going to mess with my little mate ever again.
+He was not going to mess with my little mate ever again.

-I turned to Jay who has been lost in thought ever since we got here.
+I turned to Jay who has been completely lost in thought ever since we got here.

 “Dude, snap out of it.”
-I whispered, careful not to wake up Liza, who was in bed behind the door we were at.
+I whispered, careful not to wake up Liza, who was in bed behind the door we stood at.